genotoul-bioinfo/Binette/docs/tests.md

 A functional test has been implemented in the CI github workflow.
 It performs an execution of binette on a toy dataset consisting of 4 small genomes.
 The test uses a checkm2 database that has been shrunk to the minimum to make diamond run faster.
 Finally, the results are compared with the expected results.

-The test dataset is stored in this github repository: https://github.com/genotoul-bioinfo/Binette_TestData
+The test dataset is stored in this github repository: [Binette TestData](https://github.com/genotoul-bioinfo/Binette_TestData).

 You can replicate this test locally by following the next steps: